 To help students in their spiritual and character development, the School incorporates the following features into the weekly timetable:

-The day begins at 8.30am with a time of worship.
+Morning worship: the day begins at 8.30am with a time of worship.
 Students, staff and/or visiting pastors and missionaries open the Word in turn.
+The week begins with a prayer meeting held on Tuesday morning run by students.

 In addition to a communal lunch and shared coffee-times, WEST staff are readily available to give spiritual and practical support in a private, confidential context.